 Prerequisite(s): A minimum "C" grade in CPSC 4160.
+Prerequisites are valid for only three years.

 Computing for Data Analytics

 Computers provide the power and platform for any significant work in data analytics.
 Students learn about an organization's information systems and business processes as well as its multiple data sources.
 Students issue database commands to examine the data's structure and organization and retrieve appropriate sized datasets.
 Students also learn programming using the Python programming language.